 In order to support detailed field-level planning and systematic data collection, the KOBO tool was utilized as a mobile-based application for watershed intervention planning.
 The tool enables the entry of socio-economic information of beneficiaries, including landholding size, cropping pattern, irrigation status, and livelihood details.
 It is integrated with GPS functionality, which allows accurate recording of the geographic coordinates of each proposed intervention site.
 The application supports real-time field data collection and ensures spatial accuracy of the planned conservation structures.

-The KOBO tool also facilitates the entry of technical parameters such as length, width, and height of proposed structures, which can be measured directly at the site.
+The KOBO tool also facilitates the entry of technical parameters such as the length, width, and height of proposed structures, which can be measured directly at the site.
 These measurements assist in estimating earthwork volume, water storage capacity, and overall cost of construction.
 In addition, geo-tagged photographs of intervention sites can be captured and stored within the application for proper documentation and monitoring.
 The integration of GIS-based spatial analysis with KOBO-based field data enhances transparency, improves accuracy, and increases efficiency in watershed planning.
 Overall, the application supports participatory planning, evidence-based decision-making, and effective implementation of soil and water conservation measures.